A Detailed Guide on Crunch

 Conclusion

-The article is meant to be considered as a ready reference for quick and dirty wordlist generation using crunch.
-Crunch is a powerful and very fast tool written in C which is available by default in Kali Linux and is allowed to be used in competitive security certification exams.
+The article aims to serve as a ready reference for quick and dirty wordlist generation using crunch.
+Crunch acts as a powerful and very fast tool written in C that defaults in Kali Linux and users can employ in competitive security certification exams.
 Hope you liked the article and thanks for reading it.

 Author: Harshit Rajpal is an InfoSec researcher and left and right brain thinker.
 Contact here